ekp8/Fridge-organiser/README.md

 ## Getting Started

 25/6/25

-Deployed on vercel instead idk why cannot on github pages, says expo version is 0.24.25 and it should be 7.7, cannot read the website and copy it clearly, when i manually edit it also cannot https://fridge-organiser.vercel.app/ https://vercel.com/ekp8s-projects/fridge-organiser
+Deployed on vercel: GitHub pages says expo version is 0.24.25 and it should be 7.7

+https://fridge-organiser.vercel.app/
+https://vercel.com/ekp8s-projects/fridge-organiser